Authenticate an embedded app using session tokens

 - Make authenticated requests using Axios.

-- Use helper functions to fetch a session token from App Bridge and include them in requests being made to the app backend.
+- Use helper functions to fetch a session token from Shopify App Bridge and include them in requests that are being made to the app backend.